Inbound Marketing Blog

 Web design with clunky menus, small buttons, and desktop-only formatting creates a terrible user experience for mobile viewers.
 However, it’s never been easier to make your website mobile-friendly, so there’s no excuse for having your website display poorly on a visitor’s smartphone.

 Ensuring your website is optimized for mobile means more than simply making a few aesthetic tweaks.
-A site’s mobile version should build a customer journey that’s responsive, relevant, actionable, and frictionless.
+A site’s mobile version should build a customer journey that’s responsively designed, relevant, actionable, and frictionless.

-Potential customers visit your site to see how you can solve their problems.
-Engaging and helpful B2B marketing content keeps people on your website longer and helps them along their buyer’s journey.
-Don’t put up content for content’s sake.
-It’s not helpful.
-Develop a B2B content strategy that focuses on attracting great-fit visitors and converting them into leads to pass on to the sales team.
+B2B website marketing doesn't mean tossing up content for content’s sake.
+That's not helpful.
+Develop a B2B website content strategy that focuses on attracting great-fit visitors and converting them into leads to pass on to the sales team.

 There’s not a one-size-fits-all number when it comes to content length.
-However, having at least 600 words is a good benchmark and gives your content a little weight.
-This length could suffice to address a visitor’s need.
-Certain content, like in-depth blog posts, may require 1,000+ words to quench the reader's thirst for knowledge, depending on your industry and buyer persona.
+However, having at least 600 words for a blog post and 300 words for most other pages gives your content a little weight.
+As the best B2B blog examples show, in-depth blog content often requires 1,000+ words to quench the reader's knowledge thirst, depending on your buyer persona.

-Longer content (more than 2,100 words) tends to perform better for search engine optimization (SEO), but no one wants to read your 20,000-word tome on your latest product or service.
+Longer content (2,000+ words) tends to perform better for search engine optimization (SEO), but no one wants to read your 20,000-word tome on your latest product or service.
 Consider breaking up super-long content into a pillar page or a premium offer, like an e-book.

 A call to action, or CTA, is a lead-generation tactic that prompts a prospect to take the next step.
 CTAs can be text-based (click here to learn more about CTAs) or be an image or button: